lindhor/geoportal-server-catalog-wiki/Home.md

 ## Installation and Upgrade
 - How to install Geoportal Server Catalog - [Installation](https://github.com/Esri/geoportal-server-catalog/wiki/Installation).
 - How to upgrade from Geportal Server 2.0.0 to 2.0.1 - [Upgrade to Geoportal Server 2.0.1](https://github.com/Esri/geoportal-server-catalog/wiki/Upgrade-to-Geoportal-Server-2.0.1).
+- How to migrate from Geportal Server 1.x to 2.x - [Upgrade from Geportal Server 1.x to 2.x](https://github.com/Esri/geoportal-server-catalog/wiki/Upgrade-from-Geportal-Server-1.x-to-2.x).

 ## Configuration and Customization
   * How to configure Elasticsearch - [Elasticsearch configuration](https://github.com/Esri/geoportal-server-catalog/wiki/Elasticsearch-configuration).